PhonologicalCorpusTools/CorpusTools/docs/source/frequency_of_alternation.rst

    as being related.
 Again, there is a default (6) that is relatively high and non-conservative; an understanding of edit distances is crucial for applying this threshold in a meaningful way.

+4. **Tier**: The tier from which string similarity is to be calculated can be selected.
+Generally, one is likely to care most about full transcriptions, but other tiers (e.g., a vowel tier) can also be selected; in this case, all information removed from the tier is ignored.

+5. **Pronunciation variants**: If the corpus contains multiple pronunciation variants for lexical items, select what strategy should be used.
+For details, see :ref:`pronunciation_variants`.
+Note that here, the only choices currently available are canonical or most-frequent forms.

+6. **Frequency Type**: Next, select which frequency type to use for your similarity metric, either type or token frequency.
+This parameter is only available if using the Khorsi similarity metric, which relies on counting the frequency of occurrence of the sounds in the currently selected corpus; neither edit distance metric involves frequency.

+7. **Minimal pairs**: Then, select whether you wish to include alternations that occur in minimal pairs.
+If, for example, the goal is to populate a list containing all instances where two segments potentially alternate, select “include minimal pairs.”
+Alternatively, if one wishes to discard known alternations that are contrastive, select “ignore minimal pairs.”
+(E.g., “bat” and “pat” look like a potential “alternation” of [b] and [p] to PCT, because they are extremely similar except for the sounds in question, which are also phonologically aligned.)

-7. **Phonological alignment**: Choose whether you want to require the phones to be phonologically aligned or not, as per the above explanation.
+8. **Phonological alignment**: Choose whether you want to require the phones to be phonologically aligned or not, as per the above explanation.

-8. **Corpus size**: Calculating the full set of possible alternations for a pair of sounds may be extremely time-consuming, as all words in the corpus must be compared pairwise.
+9. **Corpus size**: Calculating the full set of possible alternations for a pair of sounds may be extremely time-consuming, as all words in the corpus must be compared pairwise.
 To avoid this problem, a subset of the corpus can be selected (in which case, we recommend running the